madebr/mpg123/ports/MSVC++/2008clr/mpg123clr/ReadMe.txt

 I haven't used mpg123clr in a production project yet, although one is about to start.
 Therefore EVERYTHING should be treated as though unproven.
 UPDATE: the scanclr, feedseekclr and replacereaderclr examples have provided a basic functional test.

+Largefile support totally untested... would appreciate a volunteer.

 The majority of functions have been tried in test projects with the following exceptions.